-a.s.r. offers a wide range of financial products through their main label 'a.s.r. verzekeringen' and affiliate brands such as 'Aegon', 'Loyalis' and 'Knab'.
+a.s.r. offers a wide range of financial products through their main label a.s.r. verzekeringen and affiliated brands such as 'Aegon' and 'Loyalis'.
 Together they provide property & casualty, life and income insurance, group and individual pensions, health insurance, travel and leisure and funeral insurance to retail customers and corporate clients.
-Besides insurance products, a.s.r. offers a wide range of investment products.
+Besides insurance products, the a.s.r. product range includes investment products.